i99dash docs

 SymptomLikely cause + fix

-"This car doesn't support live status."You're on an older host.
-Bump minHostVersion in the manifest so the catalog hides your app from incompatible cars.
+"This car doesn't support live status."You're on an older host (pre-bridge-v2).
+Bump minHostVersion to 5.0.0 so the catalog hides your app from incompatible cars.

 Widget never updatesCheck pnpm dev's console for console.warn from the SDK — the host may be pushing a malformed payload.
-Otherwise, check that onStatusChange is wired before bootstrap returns.
+Otherwise, check that client.car.subscribe is awaited before bootstrap returns.

 NotInsideHostError in browserOpened the bundle directly via file://.
 Run through pnpm dev so the dev-server attaches the bridge.